A Little Touch of Schmilsson in the Night: Packaging and title

 A Little Touch of Schmilsson in the Night was dedicated to Frank Wills, the security guard who discovered the Watergate break-in.
 On the cover photograph, shot by Tom Hanley (known for his black and white shots of The Beatles), Nilsson is wearing lapel buttons depicting Wills and the singer's son Zak.
+The flame extending from Nilsson's thumb is a direct reference to a gag performed by Stan Laurel in the 1937 Laurel and Hardy film Way Out West.

 The back cover of the original gatefold edition features track-by-track commentary on the songs penned by Nilsson and producer Derek Taylor.